-California is a prime destination for tourism and business travel; millions of people move through the state airports and border crossings annually.
-This travel brings in invasive pests and plants, costing over $3 billion annually for control, monitoring, and outreach (not including crop loss).
-The California Department of Food and Agriculture needed to reduce this damage and cost to agriculture and so started the “Don’t Pack a Pest” program of education and information to achieve this.
+California is a prime destination for tourism and business travel; millions of people move through the state’s airports and border crossings annually.
+Unfortunately, some of these travelers carry with them invasive pests and plants, which cost the state of California an estimated $3 billion annually.
+To lower these losses, the California Department of Food and Agriculture decided to implement the “Don’t Pack a Pest” traveler education program.

-As a trusted partner, PRIDE Industries was asked by the California Department of Food and Agriculture to develop a strategic information campaign for the “Don’t Pack a Pest” program.
+As a trusted partner, PRIDE Industries was asked by the California Department of Food and Agriculture to develop an awareness campaign utilizing “Don’t Pack a Pest” graphics and messaging.
 The goal of the campaign was to inform both domestic and international travelers at major California airports and border crossings of the dangers of inadvertently bringing in harmful plants and insects.

 To meet the campaign’s awareness goals, PRIDE Industries created and installed visual materials in the international travel hubs of Los Angeles International Airport (LAX), San Francisco International Airport (SFO), and the San Ysidro Border Crossing.